Automattic/page-optimize/readme.txt

 * Concatenate CSS
 * Concatenate JavaScript
 * Execution timing of non-critical scripts

-Notes:
-* Changing script execution timing can be risky and will not work well for all sites.
+    * Note: Changing script execution timing can be risky and will not work well for all sites.

 == Installation ==